 I also felt that it was more important to be assertive overseas than in Japan.
 I felt that it was best to immediately express my thoughts and feelings and make an effort to communicate them to the other person.
 I also tried to be conscious of making proposal materials simple and easy to understand for overseas clients.
 I learned new things about communication and I think it was a very valuable experience."

-In addition, in 2023, he will be entrusted with concept design a hot spring facility, something he had no experience with.
+Furthermore, in 2023, he was entrusted with concept design a hot spring facility, something he had never experienced before.

 Creativity born from teamwork.
 Bringing together the power of individuals to create the power of the organization

-Arimoto will be in his fifth year at the company in 2023.
-He describes the appeal of the organizational culture at NOMURA that has supported his growth in these words:
+Arimoto, who will be entering her fifth year at Nomura Co., Ltd. in 2023, describes the appeal of the organizational culture at NOMURA Co.,Ltd. that has supported her growth with these words.

 Arimoto: "At our company, which mainly handles large-scale projects, multiple designers form teams to carry out the projects.
 It is a great joy for us as creators to be able to work together with a diverse team of individuals active in various fields, including those from our partner companies, to create something that could never be achieved by one person alone.